MariyamShakoor/data-analyst-mariyam/Project 3/readme.md

+# Automated Data Ingestion
-# Project 3: Automated Data Ingestion for UCW Academic Accommodation under Procedure 5051p
+# Automated Data Ingestion for Academic Accommodation for Students with Accessibility Needs(5051p) at University Canada West

 ---